- University Offices

 Note: From on campus, dial 8 and the extension; from off campus, dial 258 and the extension.
 The area code is (609).

 Career Services, 36 University Place, Suite 200, 8-3325.
-The Office of Career Services helps each student define a unique career and life vision, and then helps connect them in smart, personalized ways to the resources, people, organizations, and opportunities that will make their unique visions a reality.
-This includes offering individual career counseling appointments, assessments, career education and student-alumni engagement programs, on-campus recruiting events, and a variety of online resources to assist students in the process of discovering their interests; exploring potential majors and careers, establishing connections with alumni and employers; developing effective job/internship search strategies; and applying to graduate and professional schools.
-Career Services sponsors the Princeternship career exploration program and hosts workshops, industry panels, guest speakers, alumni and student networking socials, on-campus interviews, employer or graduate school information sessions, and career fairs throughout each semester.
+The Office of Career Services helps students define a unique career and life vision, and then connects them in multi-dimensional, personalized ways to the resources, people, organizations, and opportunities that will enable them to make their visions a reality.
+This includes offering individual career counseling appointments, assessments, career education and student-alumni engagement programs, on-campus recruiting events, and a variety of online resources to assist students in the process of discovering their interests; exploring potential majors and careers, establishing connections with alumni and employers; developing job/internship search strategies; and applying to graduate and professional schools.
+Career Services sponsors many workshops, industry panels, guest speakers, student-alumni networking socials, on-campus interviews, career fairs/meetups, and employer and graduate school information sessions throughout each semester.
+For more information, visit careerservices.princeton.edu.

 Dean of Religious Life and of the Chapel, Murray-Dodge Hall, 8-7989.
 This office oversees the various campus ministries and other religious groups on campus, Hindu and Muslim life programs, the Religious Life Council, the Center for Jewish Life, the University Chapel, and a wide variety of social, educational, spiritual, and interfaith programs.
 The deans are available for conversation and counseling.

 Davis International Center, 87 Prospect Avenue, 1st Floor, 8-5006.
-The Davis International Center provides services and programs for Princeton’s more than 500 international undergraduates, as well as international graduate students, visiting scholars, and faculty and staff.
+(New location after 8/20/16 is 20 Washington Road.)
+The Davis International Center provides services and programs for Princeton's almost 600 international undergraduates, as well as international graduate students, visiting scholars, and faculty and staff.
 The center also helps to promote interaction between U.S. and international students and scholars and supports intercultural education and training.
 Services include: visa and immigration advising and document processing for students and scholars; intercultural educational and training programs; cultural adjustment resources; English conversation tutors; a host family program; an international spouse program; and annual orientations.
 The center serves as a clearinghouse of relevant information for international students, scholars, visitors, and University departments.
+Website: www.princeton.edu/davisic.

 Dean of Undergraduate Students, 313 West College, 8-3055.
-The Dean of Undergraduate Students office is responsible for student organizations and student agencies, residential life, extracurricular activities, Outdoor Action, the undergraduate discipline process, and certain special needs services for undergraduates.
-In addition, the office oversees the Fields Center, the Women’s Center, the LGBT Center, and Campus Club, a student social and programming space, Frist Campus Center programming, and also serves as the University’s liaison to the Prospect Avenue eating clubs.
+This office is responsible for student organizations and student agencies, residential life, extracurricular activities, Outdoor Action, the undergraduate discipline process, and certain special needs services for undergraduates.
+The office works closely with the Undergraduate Student Government and the class officers and supports Orientation and Commencement events.
+In addition, the office oversees Campus Club, a student social and programming space, Frist Campus Center programming, and also serves as the University's liaison to the Prospect Avenue eating clubs.
 This office is also responsible for coordinating undergraduate emergency and crisis response.
+Website: www.princeton.edu/odus.

 Engineering School Undergraduate Affairs Office, C209 Engineering Quadrangle, 8-4554.
-The Undergraduate Affairs office provides general advising, including changes of degree program, and organizes academic support and professional development programs for engineering students.
+This office provides general advising, including changes of degree program, and organizes academic support and professional development programs for engineering students.
+Website: www.princeton.edu/engineering.

 Financial Aid and Student Employment Office, 220 West College, 8-3330.
-The Financial Aid and Student Employment office determines eligibility for need-based financial aid and provides counseling to both aid and non-aid families regarding payment and financing options.
+This office determines eligibility for need-based financial aid and provides counseling to both aid and non-aid families regarding payment and financing options.
 The staff also maintains a job posting site available to all enrolled undergraduates interested in working during the academic year.
+Website: www.princeton.edu/main/students/aid.

-Office of International Programs (OIP), 36 University Place, Suite 350, 8-5524.
+Office of International Programs (OIP), 20 Washington Road, 8-5524.
 The Office of International Programs develops, promotes, and coordinates a range of international academic activities for Princeton undergraduates.
-Among the office’s responsibilities are advising students about opportunities for study abroad during the academic year and the summer, internships and work abroad, and fellowships.
+Among the office's responsibilities are advising students about opportunities for study abroad during the academic year and the summer, internships and work abroad, and fellowships.
 The Bridge Year Program, the Study Abroad Program, the International Internship Program, and Fellowships Advising are all administered through the OIP.
 Students who want to incorporate an international dimension into their undergraduate and/or postgraduate careers are encouraged to contact the office.
 For more information, visit www.princeton.edu/oip.

 Health Promotion and Prevention Services, 8-4842.
-Professional health educators work collaboratively with members of the University community to promote an environment that fosters the development of healthy behaviors.
-A wide range of health issues are addressed, including nutrition, alcohol and other drug abuse, sexual health and relationship issues, stress, and mental health.
-Services include campus-wide wellness and prevention programs, workshops, the Janet C. Morgan Health and Wellness Library, and preventive mental health screenings.
-Peer health advisers are available for information and referral.
+Professional health educators work collaboratively with members of the University community to promote an environment that empowers healthy behaviors.
+A wide range of health issues are addressed, including nutrition, alcohol and other drug use, sexual health and healthy relationships, stress management, and mental health.
+Services include campus-wide wellness and prevention programs, workshops, and online resources.
+Peer Health Advisers (PHAs) are trained students who work to raise awareness, provide education, and serve as a resource for students on a wide variety of health topics.

 Sexual Health and Wellness (SHAW), 8-3141, is a division of the medical services offered at University Health Services.
 All services performed are confidential and include sexual health education, STI screening and treatment, contraception, pregnancy testing and information, and sexual and reproductive health care for all persons.

-SHARE (Sexual Harassment/Assault Advising, Resources, and Education), 8-3310, e-mail: firstname.lastname@example.org.
+SHARE (Sexual Harassment/Assault Advising, Resources, and Education), 8-3310, email: email@example.com.
 The SHARE office is a victim-centered, confidential resource on campus for the Princeton University community.
-The office provides crisis response, support, advocacy, education, and referral services to those who are dealing with incidents of power-based personal violence, as well as co-survivors, including sexual harassment, sexual assault, dating/domestic violence, and stalking.
-The office leads and supports campus efforts to address power-based personal violence and works closely with a network of campus and community partners to foster a University environment that is intolerant of abuse and responsive to needs of victims/survivors.
+The office provides crisis response, support, advocacy, education, and referral services to those who are dealing with incidents of interpersonal violence and abuse, as well as co-survivors, including sexual harassment, sexual assault, dating/domestic violence, and stalking.
+The office leads and supports campus efforts to address inter-personal violence and works closely with a network of campus and community partners to foster a University environment that is intolerant of abuse and responsive to needs of victims/survivors.

 Career Services, 36 University Place, Suite 200, 8-3325

-An adviser is available to assist students in developing strategies to explore business school programs and strengthen their applications.
-Although there are some business schools that will accept students directly from an undergraduate program, the more competitive graduate programs in business typically prefer that applicants possess two to four years of work experience.
-Students are encouraged to review the Professional Graduate School information on the website, and to attend alumni panels and the business school information sessions that are offered each semester.
+Advisers are available to assist students in exploring business school programs and creating their application materials.
+Although some business schools accept students directly from undergraduate programs, many competitive graduate programs in business typically prefer applicants with two to four years of work experience.
+Students are encouraged to review the graduate school pages of the Career Services website within the Undergraduate Student section for more information and to attend information sessions and alumni panels that are offered each semester.
+Visit the Career Services website for a schedule of events, online appointment scheduling and walk-in hours.

 Kate Fukawa-Connelly, Director